dmtiblin/UR--Unsupervised-Machine-Learning-Assignment/README.md

 ### Recommendation

 * Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
 Can the cryptocurrencies be clustered together?
 If so, into how many clusters?

+Even after running PCA to reduce dimensionality there are still a large number of features in the dataset.
+This means that there likeley was not much correlation amongst the features allowing them to be reduced together.
+The k-means algorithm had a very large inertia and never really leveled off, even at larger #s of clusters making it difficult to determine where an ideal # of clusters might be.
+In most trials, the k-means algorithm clustered most of the cryptocurrencies together in one big cluster.
+I would not recommend clustering the cryptocurrencies together in practice, at least not based on these data features.

 ## Rubric